Erwin Fabian (1915-2020) was one of Australia’s most significant sculptors

-He works predominantly with different types of scrap metal and these materials he transforms into a new natural order.
+He worked predominantly with different types of scrap metal and these materials he transforms into a new natural order.
 Some of the pieces have monumental proportions in this exhibition which exceed two metres, others are more miniature table sculptures.
-What is common in all of his sculptures is his remarkable ability to transform pieces of scrap metal into meaningful sculptural forms which have a huge presence, a distinct identity and which speak of a new natural order.
+What is common in all of his sculptures is his remarkable ability to transform pieces of scrap metal into meaningful sculptural forms which have a huge presence, a distinct identity and which speak of a new natural order

-He has that rare ability in that he is able to create a new and convincing reality through which the viewer can be seduced, enchanted and captivated.
+He had that rare ability in that he was able to create a new and convincing reality through which the viewer can be seduced, enchanted and captivated.
 Although his sculptures are non-figurative and do not imitate anything representational in the seen world, in the final analysis his sculptural creations do belong to the grand tradition of humanist sculpture.
 In other words, they interact with us on a human and emotive level: we come to believe in their existence not only as aesthetic objects, but as metaphors for the human spirit.